ONSdigital/sdx-store/README.md

 [![Build Status](https://travis-ci.org/ONSdigital/sdx-store.svg?branch=master)](https://travis-ci.org/ONSdigital/sdx-store)

-Scalable service for storing SDX data (backed by MongoDB).
+Scalable service for storing SDX data (backed by PostgreSQL).

 ## Prerequisites

-A running instance of MongoDB.
-The service connects to `mongodb://localhost:27017` by default.
+A running instance of PostgreSQL.

-To override this export a `MONGODB_URL` environment variable.

 ## Installation

-Using virtualenv and pip, create a new environment and install within using:
+Using virtualenv, create a new environment, then install dependencies using:

-    $ pip install -r requirements.txt
+    $ make build

 It's also possible to install within a container using docker.
-From the sdx-sequence directory:
+From the sdx-store directory:

     $ docker build -t sdx-store .